isveckrali/Create-Contacts-List/README.md

 <h1>Create Contacts List with Java Android</h1>
-I have used the Sqlite database to create their own contacts list.
+I have used the <b>Sqlite</b> database to create their own contacts list.
 Can <b>CRUD</b> (create,read,update,delete) operations.

 <h2> Externally used components</h2>